-Performance-based accountability is a central component of charter school policy in New York State, and all charter schools must apply to renew their charter contract at least every five years.
+Performance-based accountability is a vital component of charter school policy in New York State, and all charter schools must apply to renew their charter contract at least every five years.
 The Charter Schools Act requires that schools have clear, measurable academic performance standards under which they will operate and be evaluated.
 In addition, schools must be financially accountable and comply with the same health and safety, federal special education laws, civil rights, and student assessment requirements applicable to other public schools.
 In November 2012, with an update in 2018, the Board of Regents endorsed the use of a NYSED Charter School Performance Framework (the Framework) for Board of Regents-authorized charter schools.
 The Framework, which is organized into three broad performance areas- Educational Success, Organizational Soundness, and Faithfulness to the Charter and Lawoutlines ten key benchmark categories as well as specific performance indicators for each category.
 The State Education Department and the Board of Regents use the Framework to evaluate school performance over time and to inform all charter renewal decisions.
 Although the Framework is a comprehensive lens for charter school performance evaluation, not all benchmarks are given equal weight; student academic achievement (Benchmark 1: Student Performance) is the most important factor when determining whether to renew or to revoke a charter.
 All Benchmark 1 growth and achievement measures are based on New York State assessments or Regents examinations for all tested subjects at all applicable grade levels.
 Charter schools are encouraged to refer to the Framework on a continuing basis to align their charter goals and to evaluate the overall health and viability of the school throughout the charter term.
 All Board of Regents-authorized charter schools will also report on their progress towards meeting the Framework benchmarks in annual reports as well as during formative mid charter term site visits.
-All charter applicants are expected to demonstrate familiarity with the NYSED Charter School Performance Framework and its measures, at both the application and capacity interview stage, if applicable.
+All charter app Charter School Performance F ramework and its interview stage, if applicable.